rspack-contrib/worker-rspack-loader/README.md

 ### Cross-Origin Policy

-[`WebWorkers`](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) are restricted by a [same-origin policy](https://en.wikipedia.org/wiki/Same-origin_policy), so if your `webpack` assets are not being served from the same origin as your application, their download may be blocked by your browser.
+[`WebWorkers`](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) are restricted by a [same-origin policy](https://en.wikipedia.org/wiki/Same-origin_policy), so if your Rspack assets are not being served from the same origin as your application, their download may be blocked by your browser.
 This scenario can commonly occur if you are hosting your assets under a CDN domain.
-Even downloads from the `webpack-dev-server` could be blocked.
+Even downloads from the `rspack-dev-server` could be blocked.

 There are two workarounds: